QuantEcon/lecture-python-intro/lectures/supply_demand_heterogeneity.md

 ## Deducing a Representative Consumer

-In the class of multiple consumer economies that we are studying here, it turns out that there exists a single **representative consumer** whose preferences and endowments can be deduced from lists of preferences and endowments for the separate individual consumers.
+In the class of multiple consumer economies that we are studying here, it turns out that there exists a single **representative consumer** whose preferences and endowments can be deduced from lists of preferences and endowments for separate individual consumers.

 Consider a multiple consumer economy with initial distribution of wealth $W_i$ satisfying $\sum_i W_{i}=0$